Best multifunctional baby chairs for a peaceful mealtime with your little one

 - A five-point safety harness is ideal when you get a baby chair.
 In it, you get five attachment points on the chair that restrain the baby’s shoulder and waist.

-- Choose a baby chair with an adjustable tray.
+- Choose one with an adjustable tray.
 Also, make sure to choose a material that is washable since feeding fussy toddlers can be a messy affair.

 - Choose chairs with adjustable backrests, so that they can accommodate bottle-feeding also.